 Home > Stinging Nettle Schnapps

-Stinging nettle schnapps - based on fresh, young nettle leaves and stems - has a pleasant bitter, aromatic and characteristic taste.
-The colour is red-brown.
+Stinging nettle schnapps - based on fresh, young nettle leaves and stems - has a pleasantly bitter, aromatic and characteristic taste.
+The colour is golden brown.

 Serve with pork, beef, smoked and marinated herrings, smoked salmons, vegetables, salads, and dishes with rice, mushrooms or pasta.